-Shopping centre Citypark Jihlava in the portfolio of CPI Property Group is in the midst of an extensive reconstruction.
-“We have set aside more than CZK 100m for the intended adjustments and modernisation of our shopping centre in Jihlava.
+Shopping centre Citypark Jihlava in the portfolio of CPI Property Group is in the midst of extensive reconstruction.
+“We have set aside more than CZK 100 million for the intended adjustments and modernisation of our shopping centre in Jihlava.
 We are confident that the result will be appreciated not only by our tenants but also by customers coming to do their shopping.
 After all, it is the customers’ enjoyment and comfort that motivates and drives the whole project,” says Petr Brabec, Head of Asset Management, Shopping Centres, CPI Property Group.

 The project’s modernisation efforts will concentrate mainly on the interiors of the shopping centre.
-“Renovation of the gallery is already under way.
-It will be followed by a refit of the existing food court, with a major overhaul in store for the restaurants area as well,” says Aleš Navrátil, Asset Manager at CPI Property Group.
+“Renovation of the gallery is already underway.
+It will be followed by a refit of the existing food court, with a major overhaul in store for the restaurants' area as well,” says Aleš Navrátil, Asset Manager at CPI Property Group.
 “Once that is completed, there will be some 260 seats, about 60 more than what is currently available.
 The whole catering area, set to become much lighter, will be partitioned into several separate zones to ensure more mealtime privacy.
 And, in line with our customers’ wishes and global trends, there will also be considerably more greenery in the catering area,” adds Aleš Navrátil.

 Customer comfort will also get a boost from the installation of new bathroom conveniences on the first underground floor, while the existing bathroom facilities will be refurbished.
 Moving across the shopping centre’s four levels, from the car park to the top shopping gallery, will be made much more enjoyable thanks to the installation of a scenic lift.